 Relating to ethnic diversity and diaspora

-CCST 100: Growing Up Cross-Culturally (recommended but not required)
+CCST 100: Growing Up Cross-Culturally (recommended but not required) and

-CCST 275: I’m a Stranger Here Myself
+CCST 275: I'm a Stranger Here Myself and

 American students will also participate in an approved international program (one or more terms), in an area where a language related to their focus is spoken.
 International students are exempt from this requirement since Carleton is an off-campus experience for them, but they are also encouraged to go off campus.

 CCST 100.
 Growing Up Cross-Culturally First-year students interested in this program should enroll in this seminar.
 The course is recommended but not required for the concentration and it will count as one of the electives.
 From cradle to grave, cultural assumptions shape our own sense of who we are.
 This course is designed to enable American and international students to compare how their own and other societies view birth, infancy, adolescence, marriage, adulthood, and old age.
 Using children's books, child-rearing manuals, movies, and ethnographies, we will explore some of the assumptions in different parts of the globe about what it means to "grow up."
 6 cr., AI, WR1, IS, FallS.
 Cox